prismarinechunks/x308base/Projectile.md

     ENT.Radius = 50

+Controls splash damage range.

-Used for splash damage projectiles.
+Set to 0 for direct damage only.

 Example:

-    ENT.Radius = 150
+    projectile.Radius = 150

-Set to 0 for direct hit only.

 ---